cdevents/spec/primer.md

 A single consumer may receive events from heterogenous sources.

-## Acknowledgments

-The initial structure of the CDEvents specification format was based on the specification of the [CloudEvents](https://github.com/cloudevents/spec) project.

 ## Use Cases

 There are two root use cases that we are considering: